opendevstack/ods-project-quickstarters/jenkins-slaves/nodejs8-angular/README.md

-# Node.js 8 - Angular
+# Node.js 8 - Angular Jenkins Slave

 ## Introduction / Used for building `node.js`
-This slave is used to build node.js based projects, both via `npm` and `yarn`
+This slave is used to build node.js based projects, both thru `npm` and `yarn`

 ## Features / what's in, which plugins, ...
 1. Nexus configuration